paras941/frontend-react-journey/README.md

 # 🚀 React Journey

 A structured, hands-on roadmap to master **React** — from core fundamentals to advanced hooks and state management with **Redux Toolkit**.
-This repository contains focused mini-projects and examples demonstrating each major React concept with real, runnable code.
+This repository contains focused mini-projects and examples demonstrating each major React concept with real, runnable code..

 ---